WrenSwift/SimsSwitcher/readme.md

 - **Presets not saving:**
   Ensure you have write permissions in your user directory.
 Presets are stored using `QSettings` under the "Falcon" organization.

+  MCCC settings presets are stored in a created folder in your "Sims 4 Data Directory" ensure you have appropriate permissions and files are present.

 - **CSV file not found:**
   Make sure `inc/packsDil.csv` is present for offline use.